County of Holland: Revolt and the Dutch Republic

 During the 16th century, the Protestant Reformation rapidly gained ground in northern Europe, especially in its Lutheran and Calvinist forms.
 Protestants in Holland, after initial repression, were tolerated by local authorities.
 By the 1560s, the Protestant community had become a significant influence in the county, although it clearly formed a minority then.
 In a society dependent on trade, freedom and tolerance were considered essential.
 Nevertheless, the Catholic rulers Charles V and his successor Philip II felt it was their duty to defeat Protestantism, which was considered a heresy by the Catholic Church and a threat to the stability of the whole hierarchical political system.
 The Catholic Spanish responded with harsh persecution and introduced the Spanish Inquisition.
 Calvinists rebelled.
-First there was the iconoclasm in 1566, which was the systematic destruction of statues of saints and other Catholic devotional depictions in churches.
+First, there was the iconoclasm in 1566, which was the systematic destruction of statues of saints and other Catholic devotional depictions in churches.
 After 1566 William the Silent, more or less by accident became the leader of a revolt that by severe mismanagement by Philip II and his governor the Duke of Alva turned into the Eighty Years' War.
-As a consequence Holland and the other six allied provinces became an independent nation called the Republic of the Seven United Provinces.
+As a consequence, Holland and the other six allied provinces became an independent nation called the Republic of the Seven United Provinces.
 Over William of Orange Blum says, "His patience, tolerance, determination, concern for his people, and belief in government by consent held the Dutch together and kept alive their spirit of revolt."
-The main breakthrough came when Holland, along with Zeeland, were conquered in 1572 and following years by the Watergeuzen, a somehow effective maritime force of mainly Calvinists who turned pirate and pirates who turned Calvinist.
+The main breakthrough came when Holland, along with Zeeland, was conquered in 1572 and following years by the Watergeuzen, a somehow effective maritime force of mainly Calvinists who turned pirate and pirates who turned Calvinist.